What You Need to Know About COVID-19 and Medicare

 Telehealth use has rapidly increased since the beginning of the pandemic.
 Your doctor may suggest connecting with them via a telehealth appointment, rather than having you visit the office in-person and risk exposure.
 Telehealth has served as a great tool to expand access to care because it reduces potential disease exposure to staff and patients, preserves personal protective equipment supplies, and reduces demand for facilities.

-In response to the pandemic, Medicare has temporarily expanded its coverage of telehealth services.
+In response to the pandemic, Medicare temporarily expanded its coverage of telehealth services through the end of 2024.
 For specifics on how to access your provider’s telehealth platform, please contact your doctor’s office.

 Use Trusted Resources to Learn More